 The young people always had a lot of energy.
 When they're done in their own camp the young people would say, "Let's go to the other camp to see what they're doing."
 At the other camp some of them would still be jigging rice.
 Some of the young people would help the other camp jig rice; it's easy when it's half done.
 They were always ready to help all the campgrounds.
 The young people were trained.
 They'd say, "Well, let's go help them out."

-Over at the other camp they'd maybe have a cup of tea in the birch bark; maybe they'd have fried bread or bannock; maybe they'd have rice with maple sugar or sugar cakes.
-They'd have some refreshment setting right there.
+Over at the other camp they'd maybe have a cup of tea in a birch bark cup; maybe they'd have fry bread or bannock; maybe they'd have rice with maple sugar or sugar cakes.
+They'd have some refreshment while they were setting right there.
 That's the way the young people went.
 They'd sit down and take big birch bark bowls full of sugar and rice.
 "Hmm."
 In the old days we'd have a treat; we'd have lunch.
 We'd take sugar and eat Indian bread.
 There was always maple sugar in there too.
-When we were hungry we'd eat.
+When we were hungry, we'd eat.
 Boy, the harvesting life of an Indian was a great thing.
 Everybody was happy.
 Sometimes we stayed there in the other camp 'till they got done pounding and finishing their rice.

-We pound rice in those big, big tubs, those big barrels sticking out of the ground.
+We pound rice in those big, big tubs -- those big barrels sticking out of the ground.
 They knock the hulls off partly; they knock the beards loose.
-They don't break the rice because they had so much rice in the pork barrel that the pole wouldn't hit the bottom, and because the barrel itself was sitting on straw.
+They didn't break the rice because they had so much rice in the pork barrel that the pole wouldn't hit the bottom, and because the barrel itself was sitting on straw.

 Boy, they'd stab that rice.
 God!
 I'd like to see a picture of that.
 I'd like to see a picture of how we ganged up to pound rice.
 It didn't take us long.
 It takes an hour, two hours, an hour and a half, one-half hour -- it all depends on how full the barrel is.
 You can fill a big barrel pretty full.